-Great Design should be part of every home, and 2 schools of thought have emerged.
+Great design should be part of every home, and two schools of thought have emerged.
 Everybody is talking about Universal Design, which is changing both commercial and residential construction for the better.
 Focused on principle of universal use, Universal Design dramatically improves the use by everyone, children, people with disabilities, the aging population, and everyone in between.
 However, Accessible Design, is amazingly personal, and can create a personal environment specific for your needs.
-Which one is better and how are they different?
+Which one is better and how are Universal Design and Accessible Design different?

 Many of the uses of Universal Design and Accessible Design are focused on commercial building which is covered by the Americans with Disability Act (ADA).
 The ADA does not apply to your home or any residential home.
 Unfortunately, the ADA has some generic principles that are helpful, but both Universal Design and Accessible Design go beyond.

 Differences Between Universal Design and Accessible Design

 In your home, the major difference between Universal Design and Accessible Design is the degree of personalization.
 By nature, Universal Design is improving home for use by everyone vs. your individual use.
 You may choose to use some of both to make your home special.

 Examples of Universal Design in Your Home